Internet in Ethiopia: Regulation and ISPs

 Ethio Telecom and the Ethiopian Telecommunication Agency (ETA) have exclusive control of Internet access throughout the country.
 The ETA is not an independent regulatory body, and its staff and telecommunications policies are controlled by the national government.
 It grants Ethio Telecom a monopoly license as Ethiopia's sole ISP and seller of domain names under the country code top-level domain, ".et".
 Internet cafés and other resellers of Internet services must be licensed by the ETA and must purchase their access through the ETC. Individual purchasers must also apply for Internet connections through Ethio Telecom.
-In 2012, Ethiopia passed a law that prohibits anyone to "bypasses the telecom infrastructure established by the telecom service provider", which prevents any alternative internet service provider to be created.
+In 2012, Ethiopia passed a law that prohibits anyone to "bypasses the telecom infrastructure established by the telecom service provider", which prevents any alternative Internet service provider to be created.

-Internet Development in Ethiopia (2025)

-Internet development in Ethiopia has shown significant growth in recent years, driven by expanding network infrastructure and increasing user adoption.
-As of 2025, Ethiopia has over 28 million internet users with growing mobile broadband penetration, although challenges remain in rural access, speed, and affordability.
-The telecom operators Ethio telecom and Safaricom Ethiopia play pivotal roles in expanding connectivity and digital services across the country.

-Internet Usage and Infrastructure

-In early 2025, about 21.3% of Ethiopia's population were internet users, representing approximately 28.6 million individuals.
-The country has over 85 million mobile connections.
-However, Ethiopia still lags behind regional averages with significant disparities between urban and rural areas, where rural internet penetration remains low.
-Infrastructure challenges include limited local data centers driving up latency and costs, and the reliance on older copper networks in parts of the country.
-The ongoing expansion of fiber optic networks and mobile base stations aims to bridge these gaps.

-The mobile internet usage gap in Ethiopia refers to the portion of the population that lives within the footprint of a mobile broadband network but does not use mobile internet services.
-According to a GSMA report published in October 2024, this gap stood at 76% of the population, even with expanding network coverage.
-The study identified several factors contributing to the low adoption rate, including the high cost of devices, a persistent gender disparity in mobile internet use, and gaps in digital literacy.